Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 There are no Prime Class seats on Umurundi Airbus A220 aircraft.

 Prime Class seating are leather-covered recliner seats with a 38 inch pitch by 20 inch width.
 They feature adjustable headrests, calf-rests, foot-rests and lumbar support, as well as built-in inflight entertainment (IFE) screens, complimentary wi-fi service, free toiletry kits, free travel pillows, and a complimentary welcome drink served after boarding.
-A set of noise-canceling headphones or earbuds, when available, are provided to Prime customers as well.
+A set of noise-canceling headphones or earbuds, when available, are provided to Prime Class customers as well.

 Meals and nonalcoholic drinks are complimentary with the airfare, but alcoholic beverages must be purchased from the Onboard Shop menu, albeit at a discount.